TenjinInc/font-awesome-gem/README.md

 1. create a git tag for the version,
 2. push git commits and the created tag,
 3. and push the `.gem` file to [rubygems.org](https://rubygems.org).

+To install this gem onto your local machine, run:

+    bundle exec rake install

 ## Contributing